not-navyblue/UnHax/README.md

 (No, it's not using a different mod linked below, by the way, but it still works anyways.
 Hint: Social policy.)<br>

 Fair warning: Use at your own risk as this mod *can* ruin your experience.<br>
 If it did, then... what did you expect?
-It's a cheat mod, after all.
+It's a cheat mod, after all.<br>

 ## What the mod contains: